Live-stream system audio from OSX Mountain Lion with Icecast2 and Darkice

 If you get it all to work, you might want to run these programs in the background and on startup.
 I wrote up a few basic plist files to be used with launchd that do just that.
 You can find them in this gist.

-The creators of all of these fine tools.
-This article: Broadcasting music to multiple speakers.
+Thanks to the creators of all of these fine tools and the author of this article: Broadcasting music to multiple speakers.